Offshore sailing: How to find the right boat and the right crew?

 Share some short sailing trips (afternoon, day or weekend)

 If you cannot sail prior to the departure and do not see the boat, ask for pictures or videos.

 You need to be confident and show others that you are ready.

-And if you feel you are not yet fit for a long offshore passage, it does not matter.
-You have tons of sailing opportunities all around the world and all the time for shorter time and distance.
+And if you feel you are not yet fit for a long offshore passage or an Atlantic or Pacific crossing, it does not matter.
+You have tons of sailing opportunities all around the world for shorter time and distance.
 You can join other boats, build your sailing network and enjoy the sea.